Englyn: Englyn gwastad

+Green is the sea, lands are speckled.")

+This anonymous example (found in a 13th-century manuscript but probably earlier) also has internal rhymes in each line.

 Englyn cyrch

 The "seeking englyn".
 This form has four lines of seven syllables each.
 The final syllables of the first, second, and last line rhyme.
-The final syllable of the third line rhymes with the second, third or fourth syllable of the last line:
+The final syllable of the third line rhymes with the second, third or fourth syllable of the last line.
+In this example by Peryf ap Cedifor (12th century), the first line has alliteration (C D F) but without matching stress, and lines 2 and 3 have cynghanedd sain: